MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-dashboards-management-pack-datacenter-view.md

 # Datacenter View

-This article explains datacenter view.
 The **Datacenter** view is the home page of the dashboard.
 This view provides information about the datacenter health state in an aggregated way.

 It's possible to drill down from the **Datacenter** view to the **Instance** view in order to investigate the root cause of the issue.